 Lemon Ikaten: Hiroshima’s Addicting Squid Crackers

-As you may know, “Otsumami (おつまみ)” is the Japanese word for the finger foods and nibbles eaten with alcoholic drinks, and the representative example includes Edamame, cold tofu “Hiyayakko (冷奴)”, “Chiitara (チータラ)“, and Kaki no Tane.
+As you may know, “Otsumami (おつまみ)” is the Japanese word for finger foods and nibbles eaten with alcoholic drinks.

-In addition to these, there is actually one more popular Otsumami snack that shouldn’t be forgotten, which is called “Ikaten (イカ天)”.
+In addition to these treats, there is one more Otsumami snack that shouldn’t be forgotten, which is called “Ikaten (イカ天)”.

 What is Ikaten?

-Actually, the name of the Japanese snack, Ikaten is a compound word composed of 2 words, “Ika (イカ)” meaning “squid” or “cuttlefish” in Japanese, and “ten (天)” that stands for “Tempura (天ぷら)“.
+The name Ikaten is a compound word composed of 2 words, “Ika (イカ)” meaning “squid” or “cuttlefish” in Japanese, and “ten (天)”, short for “Tempura (天ぷら)“.

-Hiroshima Prefecture is well known as a production area of Ikaten, where the squid fries are commonly used in “Hiroshimayaki (広島焼き)” or Hiroshima-style “Okonomiyaki (お好み焼き)” pancake.
+Hiroshima Prefecture is a large producer of Ikaten, where the squid fries are commonly used in “Hiroshimayaki (広島焼き)” or the Hiroshima-style “Okonomiyaki (お好み焼き)” pancake.

-When it comes to Ikaten products, an Ikaten snack from Hiroshima called “Setouchi Lemon Ikaten (瀬戸内レモン イカ天)” became a topic of conversation a few years ago in Japan, which I bought this time for the blog article.
+When it comes to products, a snack from Hiroshima named “Setouchi Lemon Ikaten (瀬戸内レモン イカ天)” became a topic of conversation a few years ago.

-Setouchi Lemon is a lemon variety Hiroshima Prefecture boasts whose cultivation was first introduced in its Setouchi area in 1898.
-Therefore, the combination of the Hiroshima’s 2 specialties, Ikaten and Setouchi lemon, makes this product an addictive Otsumami snack.
+Incidentally, Setouchi Lemon is a variety of lemon Hiroshima boasts whose cultivation was introduced in the Setouchi region in 1898.